Abdominoplasty (or “tummy tuck”) by Jan Stanek at Surgical Aesthetics

 Abdominoplasty is subject to complications like any other surgery and these will be discussed by the surgeon:

-Bleeding: this usually occurs shortly after surgery and is one of the reasons why patients are kept in hospital for a minimum of 24 hours.
+Bleeding: this usually occurs shortly after surgery and is one of the reasons why patients are kept at our London based hospital for a minimum of 24 hours.
 It may necessitate removal of blood collection from under the skin.

 Infection: although very uncommon, this complication may need treatment with antibiotics and drainage if there is a collection of pus.